-Angel Heart (1987) solves that problem.
-Johnny Liebling is a crooner who thinks he knows a way to trick Satan.
+Johnny Liebling is a crooner who thinks he knows a way to cheat Satan.
 He makes a pact with him, in which Satan gets Johnny’s soul in exchange for fame as a singer, under the name Johnny Favourite.
 Having made the deal and benefited from it, he then performs a ritual that involves cutting the heart out of a soldier and eating it.
-By so doing, Johnny is able to substitute the soldier’s soul for his own, the result being that the soldier’s soul will have to suffer the fires of Hell, while Johnny’s soul does not.
-The soldier’s name is Harold Angel, suggesting his innocence, of course.
-As part of the ritual, the soldier’s dog tags are sealed up in vase.
-Only if Johnny himself opens the vase will the ritual be undone.
-Because Satan wants Johnny’s soul and not Angel’s, he must trick Johnny into breaking open the vase.
+By so doing, Johnny is able to get rid of his own soul and replace it with that of the soldier, whose name is Harold Angel.

-When World War II breaks out, Johnny is drafted and subsequently suffers an injury, which causes him to have amnesia.
-He spends some time in a hospital, but his friends get him out.
-Not knowing what to do with him, they simply drop him off in a crowd of people on New Year’s Eve, hoping that will jog his memory.
-As a result of Johnny’s confused memory about swapping souls with Harold Angel, he comes to believe that he is Harold Angel, and eventually starts working as a private detective under that name.
+Before Johnny can assume the identity of Harold Angel, World War II breaks out.
+Johnny is drafted and subsequently suffers an injury, which causes him to have amnesia.
+He spends some time in a hospital, during which he has extensive facial reconstruction.
+His friends get him out, but his face is still in bandages, so they don’t know what he looks like with his new face.
+They bribe the doctor to falsify records, making it appear that Johnny is still there as a patient.
+Not knowing what to do with him, they simply drop him off in a crowd of people in Times Square on New Year’s Eve of 1943, hoping that will jog his memory, for it was on a previous New Year’s Eve in Times Square that Johnny had ritually murdered the soldier.
+As a result of Johnny’s confused memory about acquiring the soul and taking on the identity of Harold Angel, he comes to believe that he is Harold Angel.